Like the canal that followed SIXTY years

 an additional sixteen hundred feet higher into the clouds.

-A report submitted to the US Senate Committee on Pacific Railroads in February
+A report submitted to the US Senate Committee on Pacific Railroads in February 1869 had stated:

 The